Become an Amazon seller: Successfully sell merchandise and private label products

 • …create a privacy policy in accordance with GDPR.

-#2 Selling on Amazon
+#2 Sell on Amazon

-Costs for the Amazon Seller Account and More.
+Costs for the Amazon seller account and more.

 Becoming an Amazon seller incurs costs.
-The investments you should expect cannot be answered with a blanket statement, as this depends on many different factors.
-However, it is definitely possible to start with less than €1,000.
+The investments you should expect cannot be answered universally, as this depends on many different factors.
+However, it is definitely possible to start with less than 1000 euros.

 However, there are some fixed fees.
 These include: